 Providing a Central Document Repository is important to the healthcare industry sector.
 From care homes to dental practices, any different type of document may need to be stored, securely protecting patient data but still providing simple and fast access to medical and administrative staff.

-Legal practices appreciate the security and availability of documents provided by a DMS.
+Legal practices appreciate the security and availability of documents provided by a Document Management System.
 One key feature is that access to the system is strictly controlled and activity logged.
 These features not only protect documents but also ease burdens of compliance.

 The ease at which users can search reduces administrative costs and helps keep fees in check.
 With thousands of documents to manage features for advanced keyword search and optical character recognition functionality proves highly valuable.